ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 * You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region on your platform.
 * To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.powerSys_notm}} instance is provisioned.
 * Platform metrics are collected automatically and are available for monitoring through the {{site.data.keyword.mon_full_notm}}-enabled instance.

+## Installing the {{site.data.keyword.mon_short}} agent for Linux VMs
+{: #monitor-agnt}

+You must provision the {{site.data.keyword.mon_full}} service instance in the {{site.data.keyword.cloud_notm}}.
+Then, you can deploy the {{site.data.keyword.mon_short}} agent on your Linux hosts in a {{site.data.keyword.powerSys_notm}} workspace to collect the data and metrics from the active VMs.

+The {{site.data.keyword.mon_short}} can collect over 100 metrics that includes additional CPU, memory, file, file system, and network data points.
+The metrics that are collected from the VMs are routed to the Sysdig backend and then displayed on the Cloud Monitoring dashboards for the selected account.
+You can configure the metrics to be monitored in each environment.
+For more information about deploying, updating, and troubleshooting the agent, see [Managing the IBM Cloud Monitoring Linux agent on a PowerVS workspace](https://cloud.ibm.com/docs/monitoring?topic=monitoring-linux_powervs){: external}.
+For more information about configuring your environment for metrics, see [Monitoring Linux on a PowerVS workspace](https://cloud.ibm.com/docs/monitoring?topic=monitoring-powervs){: external}.

+By default, the Linux based agent collects core infrastructure and network time series metrics.
+You can use the collected metrics to monitor the host.
+For more information about a list of collected metrics, see [Metrics Available for non-orchestrated environments](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-configuration/configure-agent-modes/metrics-available-in-monitor-light/){: external}.

+For more information about basic metrics, see [Platform metrics overview](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-ov).

+## Integrating IBM Cloud Monitoring service with Power Virtual Server workspaces
+{: #monitor-pvsw}

+The IBM Cloud&reg; Monitoring system is a cloud-native and container-intelligence management system.
+You can get the visibility to the performance and health of your applications, services, and platforms through the IBM Cloud Monitoring system.
+It offers administrators, DevOps teams, and developers a full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
+For more information, see [IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring){: external}.

+You can register a {{site.data.keyword.powerSys_notm}} workspace as an observability instance on the IBM Cloud Monitoring system.
+Integration costs are based on the usage and vary based on the hourly consumption for nodes and virtual machines.
+Review the cost that is associated with Monitoring in the IBM Cloud catalog.
+For more information about the costs associated with monitoring, see [Pricing](https://cloud.ibm.com/docs/monitoring?topic=monitoring-pricing_plans){: external}.
+You can review the estimated cost on the Summary page and generate an estimate before you enable the IBM Cloud Monitoring service.
+For more information about generating an estimate, see [Cloud Monitoring](https://cloud.ibm.com/observability/catalog/ibm-cloud-monitoring){: external}.

+### Enabling IBM Cloud Monitoring service in a Power Virtual Server workspace
+{: #monitor-enable}

+To enable the IBM Cloud Monitoring service in an existing {{site.data.keyword.powerSys_notm}} workspace, complete the following steps:

+1. Log in to the [IBM Cloud](https://cloud.ibm.com/login?state=%2Fpower%2Foverview) Power Virtual Server user interface.
+2. Click **Workspaces** in the navigation panel.
+3. Select a workspace on which you want to enable the IBM Cloud Monitoring service.
+The Workspace details pane is displayed.
+4. Click **Monitoring** in the Integrations section to enable the IBM Cloud Monitoring service.
+5. If the IBM Cloud Monitoring service is already enabled on the workspace, click **View Monitoring** to view the monitoring metrics.

+The **Monitoring** option is enabled by default when you create an {{site.data.keyword.off-prem-fname}} workspace.

+For more information about the regions that support IBM Cloud Monitoring, see [Regions for IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-regions){: external}.

 ## Creating an {{site.data.keyword.mon_full_notm}} instance